 In the case of the Central Finance Commission's recommendations, a tradition has developed that by and large it is accepted by the central government and implemented.
 However, in the case of State Finance Commission, there is no such tradition.
-In fact, the State government did not accept the recommendations of the First Finance Commission either in terms of the total amount devolved, distribution between urban and rural local governments or between different tiers of urban and rural local governments.
+In fact, the State government did not accept the recommendations of the First Finance Commission either in terms of the total amount devolved, distribution between urban and rural local governments.
 By and large, the distribution was based on the past expenditure pattern.
 Thus, in the case of ZPs and TPs, the transfers continued to be on the basis of various schemes implemented by them.
 In the case of GPs, in addition to the poverty alleviation and Employment Assurance Schemes, specific purpose transfers were given for water supply maintenance, and block transfers consisted of lump sum transfers paid by the State government and the central Finance Commission grants.